watson-developer-cloud/discovery-components/README.md

 ### Branching and Releasing

-We are adopting a ["oneflow" branching strategy](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow) where:

-- `develop` is an eternal branch - bleeding edge, reviewed but not necessarily released code
+- `master` is an eternal branch - bleeding edge, reviewed but not necessarily released code
-- `master` is another eternal _pointer_ branch to the latest released production tag. we advance this branch after a successful release with `git checkout master && git merge --ff-only @ibm-watson/discovery-react-components@x.x.x` where `x.x.x` is the latest released production tag. example steps:
-  - `git checkout master`
-  - `git merge --ff-only @ibm-watson/discovery-react-components@1.0.1`
 - `release/x.x.x` is a temporary branch created for beginning a production release. this contains all the features needed for the release and will only receive bugfixes.
-Once the release is complete, this branch is tagged and merged back into `develop`. example steps:
+Once the release is complete, this branch is tagged and merged back into `master`. example steps:
   - `git checkout release/2.3.0`
   - if we want to publish a release candidate (not final build):
     - `npx lerna publish --conventional-prerelease --preid rc --dist-tag rc`
     - (after we find out the `rc` is good to go) `npx lerna publish --create-release github --conventional-graduate` [docs](https://github.com/lerna/lerna/blob/master/commands/version/README.md#--conventional-graduate)
   - otherwise for the official release:
     - `npx lerna publish --create-release github`
-  - `git checkout develop`
+  - `git checkout master`
   - `git merge release/2.3.0`
-  - `git push --tags origin develop`
+  - `git push --tags origin master`
   - `git branch -d release/2.3.0`

-The only branches permitted for release are `release/*`, `hotfix/*`, and `develop`
+The only branches permitted for release are `release/*`, `hotfix/*`, and `master`

 More information about the `lerna publish` command can be found in the README for [lerna publish](https://github.com/lerna/lerna/tree/master/commands/publish)